me3zaAKAgoat/ft_irc/README.md

 - link the reply message reference in this document !!
 - MODE -> PRIVMSG -> NOTICE
 - pass client to command functions by reference or by pointer?
+- quit command causes a certain send operation to fail!

 https://datatracker.ietf.org/doc/html/rfc1459#page-14